-Bethany College students will officially be welcomed to campus at the school’s annual Opening Convocation on Friday, August 22 at 10 a.m. in Presser Hall Auditorium.
+Kris Ericson Bethany College students will officially be welcomed to campus at the school’s annual Opening Convocation on Friday, August 22 at 10 a.m. in Presser Hall Auditorium.
 Kris Ericson, president of Bethany College Board of Directors, will be the guest speaker at the event.

+A ceramic work by artist Linda Ganstrom, entitled “White Queen.”
 A ceramic sculpture exhibit entitled “Bell(e)s on Progress: Lindsborg”by Linda Ganstrom will be displayed in Mingenback Gallery August 18 through September 5, 2014.
 The exhibition includes a closing tea party reception and gallery talk on Sept.
 5, from 1-3 p.m. in the gallery.
 The artist invites guests to dress in best tea party outfits and join in the exhibition.

 Marking a new beginning toward collaboration in the digital arts in higher education, representatives from Butler Community College and Bethany College @ MindFire signed an agreement Tuesday morning, giving more students in the Wichita area a chance to earn bachelor of arts degrees.
 The partnership is dedicated to providing digital media arts solutions to its students.
 Dr. Ken Macur, Provost of Bethany College, and Dr. Karla Fisher, Vice President of Academics for Butler Community College, signed the agreement.